Jcenno/PyBer_Analysis/README.md

 ![alt text](https://github.com/Jcenno/PyBer_Analysis/blob/11050aa8229030296f385d181e64a8edf3826a4a/Resources/Total_fare_city_type.jpg)

 ## Recommendations
-- Suburban drivers should be rewarded for taking on rural routes.
+- Suburban drivers could be rewarded for taking on rural routes.
 Giving a bonus to make up for the fact you may not find a return fare.
 The same can be done for Urban drivers to get them to take Suburban and Rural fares.
--
+- The company could be rewarded for putting an emphasis on improving their Urban operations since a majority of their revenue comes from there.
+An increase in effeciency will have a better effect in the Urban environment than either of the other two regions.